Distortion matrix approach for ultrasound imaging of random scattering media: Results

 We now apply our theoretical predictions to the experimental ultrasound imaging data.
 Figure~\ref{resultsfig}A displays the normalized eigenvalues $\hat{\sigma}_i=\sigma_i/\sum_{j=1}^N\sigma_j$ of the correlation matrix $\mathbf{\hat{C}}$.
 If the convergence towards the covariance matrix were complete, the rank of $\mathbf{\hat{C}}$ should yield the number of isoplanatic patches in the ultrasound image.
 In Fig.\ \ref{resultsfig}A, a few eigenvalues seem to dominate, but it is not clear how many are significantly above the noise background.
 To solve this problem, we consider the Shannon entropy $\mathcal{H}$ of the eigenvalues $\hat{\sigma}_i$~\cite{Campbell1960,Roberts1999}:

 Shannon entropy yields the least biased estimate possible for the information available, i.e. the data set with the least artifact for a given signal-to-noise ratio.
-Thus, it can be used here as an indicator of how many eigenstates are required to create an adequate ultrasound image without being affected by the perturbation term in Eq.\ref{C}.
-The eigenvalues of Fig.~\ref{resultsfig}A have an entropy of $\mathcal{H}\simeq 2.85$ (see Fig.\ \ref{resultsfig}C).
+Thus, it can be used here as an indicator of how many eigenstates are required to create an adequate ultrasound image without being affected by the perturbation term in Eq.\ref{C}\laura{~\cite{Badon2019}}.
+The eigenvalues of Fig.~\ref{resultsfig}A \laura{(calculated using the model wave velocity $c=1800$~m/s}) have an entropy of $\mathcal{H}\simeq 2.85$ (\laura{Fig.\ \ref{resultsfig}C}).
 Hence, only the three first eigenstates should be required to construct an unaberrated image of the medium.
-Figure~\ref{resultsfig}B shows the phase of the three first eigenvectors $\mathbf{U}\p$. $\mathbf{U}_1$ is almost flat and exhibits a maximal phase fluctuation of $0.1$~radians, indicating that no correction for aberration (or a very minimal one) is required for optimal focusing in the isoplanatic patch associated with that vector. $\mathbf{U}_2$ and $\mathbf{U}_3$, however, display a phase shift of $5$ radians, and hence are probably associated with the most aberrated parts of the image.
+Figure~\ref{resultsfig}B shows the phase of the three first eigenvectors $\mathbf{U}\p$. $\mathbf{U}_1$ is almost flat and exhibits \alex{a phase standard deviation of $0.28$~radians}, indicating that no correction for aberration (or a very minimal one) is required for optimal focusing in the isoplanatic patch associated with that vector. $\mathbf{U}_2$ and $\mathbf{U}_3$, however, display \alex{a phase standard deviation of 1.36 and 1.62 radians}, respectively.
+They are probably associated with the most aberrated parts of the image.
 Now that the important eigenstates are known, an estimator $\mathbf{\bar{T}\p}$ of the transmission matrix can now be calculated by combining the free-space $ \mathbf{T}_0$ matrix and the normalized eigenvector $\mathbf{\hat{U}\p}=[U\p(k_x)/|U\p(k_x)|]$:

+\alex{The normalization of $\mathbf{U_p}$ ensures an equal contribution of each spatial frequency in $\mathbf{\bar{T}\p}$}.
 Then, the transmission matrices $\mathbf{\bar{T}\p}$ can be used to project the reflection matrix into the focused basis:

 Figures \ref{fig_reverb}E and F illustrate the benefit of our matrix approach at depth $z=25$ mm.
-While the original matrix $\mathbf{R}^{\prime}_{xx}$ exhibits a significant spreading of the backscattered energy over its off-diagonal elements (Fig.~\ref{fig_reverb}E), the filtered reflection matrix $\mathbf{R}_{3}$ (Eq.~\ref{Rttcalc}) is almost diagonal (Fig.~\ref{fig_reverb}F).
+While the original matrix $\mathbf{R}^{\prime}_{xx}$ exhibits a significant spreading of the backscattered energy over its off-diagonal elements (Fig.~\ref{fig_reverb}E), the \alex{corrected} reflection matrix $\mathbf{R}_{3}$ (Eq.~\ref{Rttcalc}) is almost diagonal (Fig.~\ref{fig_reverb}F).
 This feature demonstrates that the input and output focal spots are now close to be diffraction-limited and that aberrations have been almost fully corrected by the transmission matrix $\mathbf{T_3}$ at depth $z=25$ mm.